The Anglo-Saxon Calendar

 The second month was Sōlmōnaþ.
 Bede says it means “month of cakes” and that they baked cakes during this month.
 The Old English word sōl, however, means mud, so some speculate that these cakes had mud like color and/or texture.
 (Most of the months end in -mōnaþ as this is the Old English word for month/moon.
 The þ letter is pronounced as the th in thin when not sandwiched between vowels, so you’ll sometimes see these month names anglicised as -monath.
 When between vowels, it is pronounced as the th in that.)

 Next we come to Ēosturmōnaþ which roughly corresponds to April.
-Bede says that the Anglo-Saxons sacrificed to the goddess Ēastre during this month.
-Like Hretha, that’s all the information he gives about her.
-She is more known in popular culture than Hretha, and the Christian holiday Easter is named after her.
+Bede says that the Anglo-Saxons sacrificed to the goddess Ēostre during this month.
+Like Hrethe, that’s all the information he gives about her.
+She is more known in popular culture than Hrethe, and the Christian holiday Easter is named after her.
 It is ironic that the Neo-Pagan holiday named after her (Ostara, after her Germanic name), actually occurs in the month of Hreþmōnaþ!

-Next we have the month of þrimilcemōnaþ, which roughly coresponds to May.
-A literally means the month of three milkings.
+Next we have the month of Þrimilcemōnaþ, which roughly coresponds to May.
+It literally means the month of three milkings.
 Summer time is here, and the cattle produce more milk, and need to be milked more often.
 Bede says they were milked three times a day!

 Now we come to Ærra Liða, which roughly corresponds to June.
-(The letter ð makes the th sound as that, compared to the softer þ which sounds like the th in thin.)
+(The letter ð makes the th sound, and was used interchaneably with þ in Old English.)
 Liða in Old English means gentle or mild, and referred to the mild weather of the seas this time of year.
 Some speculate it also referred to the Summer Solctice, and neopagans call their Sabbat on the Summer Solctice Litha for this reason.
 I simply refer to it as Midsummer.

 Next, in leap years, we have Þriliða.
 In other years, this month is skipped.
-It literally means three Liðas.
+It literally means third Liða.
 We are not sure how the Anglo-Saxons determined when to add it, but it was probably decided on a regional basis (that is, each chieftain or king would decree when it was a leap year for his village, tribe or kingdom).
-I add it when there are 13 new moons between the December Solctices of the current and previous years.
+I use the Metonic cycle to determine the leap years, but I formerly added it when there are 13 new moons between the December Solctices of the current and previous years (These two methods actually give the same results).
 This keeps Yule in its proper month, as explained above.

 After this (or after Ærra Liða in common years), is Æfterra Liða.
 This month roughly corresponds to July, and it literally means after Liða.